Yamaha is tapping into more audio sources with the launch of new mainstream A/V receivers (AVRs) and home theater in a box systems (HTiBs).

-With the shipment of five AVRs priced from a suggested $229 to $999, the company is expanding its selection of HD-Radio-equipped AVRs to two, incorporating dual XM/Sirius-ready capability for the first time, offering a stereo Bluetooth option for the first time, and expanding its selection of AVRs with HDMI 1.3 inputs and decoding of all Blu-ray and HD-DVD surround-sound formats.
+With the shipment of five AVRs priced from a suggested $229 to $999, the company is expanding its selection of HD Radio models to two, incorporating dual XM/Sirius-ready capability for the first time, offering a stereo Bluetooth option for the first time, and expanding its selection of AVRs with HDMI 1.3 input and decoding of all surround-sound formats approved for use on Blu-ray and HD DVD discs.

 With the shipment of four new HTiBs from $399 to $849, the company is incorporating dual XM/Sirius-ready capability for the first time and offering a stereo Bluetooth option for the first time.

 The launches supplement three high-end AVRs launched late last year at suggested retails of $1,299, $1,699 and $5,499.

 With the five new receivers, Yamaha brought the opening price of HDMI 1.3 and decoding of all HD-disc surround formats to suggested retails of $549 and $999 on the RX-V663 and RX-V863, respectively.
 The first Yamaha AVRs with these features were launched late last year at $1,299, $1,699 and $5,499.

 The two models also support HDMI 1.3a's 30- and 36-bit Deep Color capability and xvYCC, or extended-gamut YCC, over HDMI cables if the high-definition disc software is encoded with it.
 The features were previously available in Yamaha AVRs priced at $1,299 and above.

 The $999 model also brings the opening price of a 1080p/up-scaling AVR down from $1,299 and the opening price of an HD-Radio-equipped AVR down from the flagship RX-Z11's $5,499.
 These are the only two Yamaha AVRs with HD Radio.